KeerthanaDeviGovindaraj/INFO6150---ASSIGNMENTS/Assignment6/PART B/README.md

 - JavaScript (ES6+)
 - jQuery 3.6.0

-## How to run
-1. Clone or download the folder containing `index.html`, `styles.css`, and `app.js`.
-2. Open `index.html` in any modern browser (Chrome, Edge, Firefox, Safari).
-3. The app stores sessions in your browser's `localStorage`.

 ## Notes / Bonus
 - History items are ordered with the most recent saved first.
 - Clicking a session copies `<date> - <name> - <duration>` to clipboard (if supported).